-Samsung Electronics takes a step forward into reducing the use of plastic for protecting the environment.
-Today it announced its plans of utilizing environmentally sustainable material in place of plastic packaging material.
+Samsung Electronics takes a step forward in reducing the use of plastic to protect the environment.
+Today it announced its plans to utilize environmentally sustainable material instead of plastic packaging material.
 Samsung, from the first half of 2019 itself, the packaging used at present will be replaced by environmentally sustainable materials like recycled/bio-based plastics and paper.

 Samsung Electronics is stepping up in addressing society’s environmental issues such as resource depletion and plastic wastes.
 We are committed to recycling resources and minimizing pollution coming from our products.
 We will adopt more environmentally sustainable materials even if it means an increase in cost – Jeon Gyeong-bin, head of Samsung’s Global Customer Satisfaction Center

 In the task of revamping product packaging and producing innovative packaging ideas, Samsung has organized a task force concentrating on design and development, purchasing, marketing, and quality control.

 For mobile phone, tablet, and wearable products, Samsung plan to introduce a number of changes: replace the plastic used for holder trays with pulp molds; replace the bag wrapping accessories with eco-friendly materials; substitute glossy exterior with a matte finish, and oust plastic protection films.

 Recycled bags made from plastic wastes and bags made from bioplastics such as starch or sugarcane will replace plastic bags used for surface protection of appliances in the domestic sphere.